 1. Özkonak Underground City

 An eagle statue that was found here points to the Hittites being the first to use this place as an underground city.
 This city was different from other underground cities you’ll see in Cappadocia.
 The unique features offered by Özkanak make it an essential place to see in Cappadocia.
 Unlike Kaymaklı and Derinkuyu, Özkonak had long holes that enabled communication between different floors.
 Another difference is that there were holes on top of where someone would enter so that they could pour hot oil in case an enemy came in.
 Another interesting difference between Özkonak and other cities is that elsewhere the stone doors were made outside and then installed.
 But at Özkonak, the doors were made inside.
-Entry is 10 TL, and you can use your museum card.
+You can use your museum card.
 Click here for the location.
+Number 20 on the map.

 2. Mazı Underground City

 The underground city was once known as Mataza, and it was found that there are four different entrances to this city.
 On the roof of the city, there are graves.
 If you tell someone who works there that you want to see the graves, then they’ll be able to show you where they are.
-Entry is 8 TL, but you can use your museum card.
+You can use your museum card.
 If you ask the staff working there, then they’ll also give you a free guided tour.
 Click here for the location.
+Number 21 on the map.

 3. Kaymaklı Underground City

 The Kaymaklı Underground City has eight stories, but only four of them are open to visitors.
-Entrance is 25 TL, but you can also get in for free with a museum card.
-Entrance fee is 25 TL.
+You can also get in for free with a museum card.
 You can read the post from With Middle Earth Travel for a guide of the underground city.
-Click here for the location
+Click here for the location.
+Number 22 on the map.

 4. Derinkuyu Underground City

 Derinkuyu Underground City is massive.
 It has eight floors, and it has a missionary school, a confessional, and a christening pool.
 The sheer size of it makes it another great place to see in Cappadocia.
 Under Derinkuyu, there were another 400-500 underground cities with more than 600 doors found.
 Some of these doors are still being used today as store things.
-Entrance is 25 TL, but you can get in for free with a museum card.
+You can get in for free with a museum card.
 There are guides here, but they’re not local guides.
-They’ll want between 50 TL-100 TL.
 Click here for the location.
+Number 23 on the map.

 5. Tatlarin Underground City